eclipse-archived/ceylon-lang.org/documentation/1.0/tour/named-arguments.md

 Notice that we've specified the value of the parameter named `content` using the usual syntax for declaring a method.

-Even better, our example can be abbreviated like this:
+Even better, our example can be further abbreviated like this:

 <!-- check:none:pedagogical -->
     Table table {